-Master of Architecture (M.Arch)
+Master of ArchitectureProgram Description

-The Master of Architecture (M.Arch.) program is the professional graduate program leading to the National Architectural Accrediting Board (NAAB)-accredited degree.
+The Master of Architecture (M.Arch.) program is the professional graduate program leading to the National Architectural Accrediting Board (NAAB)--the educational credentials needed for licensure as a registered, practicing architect.
 The program is designed as

-The Master of Architecture (M.Arch.) degree program leads to a professional degree accredited by the National Architectural Accrediting Board (NAAB)—the educational credentials needed for licensure as a registered, practicing architect.
-The curriculum of study is composed of design studios, lecture classes, thesis development classes, and electives.
+The M.Arch. curriculum of study is composed of design studios, lecture classes, thesis development classes, and electives.
 The culmination of the M.Arch studies is the Master’s Thesis Project.
 This final exercise is a synthesis of student’s specific focus and individual interests, with the knowledge, experiences, and skills gained in the graduate experience.

 Application and Admission Requirements